olsson82/rivwebdoc/docs/install.md

 The installation of the system is simple, but before you install your system, you need to have all the requirements for your server.

-For the moment there are no server check in the installer so you need to do this process first.

 !!!
 Info

     **This guide is for Debian based system**